nikolaikanev/markdown-cv/index.md

 `April 2020 - September 2020`
 __[Bakalin BG](https://bakalin.bg/){:target="_blank" rel="noopener"}__

-In Bakalin I used a number of tools as google sheets, Django admin, Trello, Slack and photoshop lightroom.
+In Bakalin I used a number of tools as Google sheets, Django admin, Trello, Slack and Photoshop lightroom.
 I improved my skills in writing excel formulas, which was a key part of my work as a data inputter.
 I also learn a lot about work processes.

 ## Courses

+Javascript 101 (In process)
+Padawan Academy - An open-source course about the JavaScript basics.
+Learning about syntax, creating functions, variables, parameters, if/else, and others.
+Most importently, learning to think like a developer.

 Front-End Development(HTML,CSS)
-SoftUni -Here I knowed that I want to make something in IT industry and understand more about developing in front end.
+SoftUni - Learn to build css shapes, navigation bars, flexbox and others.

 The Art of Landing Page Creation
-SoftUni - in the course i learned more about marketing and customer UX and landing pages.
+SoftUni - Learned more about marketing and customer UX and landing pages.

 ## Education